uri-shtand/aggregation_task/README.md

 The aggregation service refreshes the CRM state every 4 hours.

+## Running the service

 The service requires MongoDB to operate.
 In its current state - only embedded MONGO is supported.

+It also requires JAVA 11 at least

 In order to use an external MongoDB, start by changing the de.flapdoodle.embed.mongo maven artifact to "test" artifact and add relevant application properties.
+(Did not test due to lack of time)

 You can check the application properties for the things which can be configured

+This is a spring boot application.
+### build using maven
+    mvnw clean install

+### run using mvnw spring boot plugin
+    mvnw spring-boot:run

 ## URLs